dnzanalytics/Meetplan-Mepal-Datatricks/README.md

 | On | Whenever a website visitor purchases something|
 | -------- | ------------- |
-| Whereby | The user receives a notification of a successful submission on the page: /nl/winkelwagen/bevestiging After this submission the Google dataLayer (dataLayer) has to be filled.
+| Whereby | The user receives a notification of a successful submission on the page: /nl/winkelwagen/bevestiging (= NL & BE), /de/einkaufswagen/dankeschoen (= DE & AT) After this submission the Google dataLayer (dataLayer) has to be filled.
 The dataLayer object should contain the values presented in code example 2 below.

 The email address is filled in, in the first step of the checkout.